DharaniSureshBabu/DharaniSureshBabu.github.io/README.md

 <img src="images/Dharani_Headshot_photo - Copy.jpg" alt="Dharani's Headshot" width="250" align="right" />

 ## 🌿 Greetings Fellow Agritech Enthusiasts!
 Hello there!
 I'm Dharani Suresh.
 As a dedicated researcher in digital agriculture, I am passionate about the intersection where information technology meets the art of farming.
 With over 9 years of research and hands-on experience, I work at the forefront of developing technologies that drive the future of sustainable agriculture and precision farming.
+I specialize in crafting deep learning models, crop simulation modeling, spatial analysis, and computer vision techniques.
+My mission is to devise precision agricultural solutions that align with the industry's best practices and sustainability goals.

 ## Cultivating Growth with Technology